unjs/unpdf/README.md

 ### `defineUnPDFConfig`

 Define a custom PDF.js module, like the legacy build.
+Make sure to call this method before using any other methods.

 ```ts
 function defineUnPDFConfig(config: UnPDFConfiguration): Promise<void>